The most significant advance in sailplane instruments since the invention of Total Energy and maybe the variometer itself

 Speed to fly indication becomes more useful and Dynamis eliminates the second order effects from total energy probe locations, seen when pushing and pulling, which cause traditional total energy variometers to show spurious indications.

-The Dynamis variometer system is based on the Borgelt B600 (linear scale) or B800 (log scale) variometers with additional internal sensors and the external Dynamis sensor module.
+The Dynamis variometer system is based on the Borgelt B – TWO (linear scale or log scale) variometers with additional internal sensors and the external Dynamis sensor module.
 Some additional installation is required.

 See our article Horizontal Gusts under articles for a more detailed explanation of what happens with conventional TE systems.